johnnewcombe/econet-simple-server/README.md

     NOS_E000_E000_FFF_13.bin
     SBASIC_C000_C2B2_FFF.bin

+### Disks

+Each user has space on each disk.
+This means that a user called JOHN will have a home directory on each of the four disks.

 ### Option 2 - Catalogue Entry

 File info could be stored in a catalogue file of some kind.
 Not easy for user to add files though!